ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 ## Command API

-A MongoDB Command is a special query that returns at most one document.
+A MongoDB Command is a special query that returns documents.
 It is executed at the database level (`db.runCommand` in the MongoDB shell), or at the collection level (`db.aCol.runCommand` in the shell).

 In ReactiveMongo, the database command can be executed using [`db.runCommand(<command>)`](../../api/index.html#reactivemongo.api.GenericDB@runCommand[R,C%3C:reactivemongo.api.commands.Commandwithreactivemongo.api.commands.CommandWithResult[R]]%28command:Cwithreactivemongo.api.commands.CommandWithResult[R]%29%28implicitwriter:GenericDB.this.pack.Writer[C],implicitreader:GenericDB.this.pack.Reader[R],implicitec:scala.concurrent.ExecutionContext%29:scala.concurrent.Future[R]).